 You Know Exactly What Needs to Get Done.
 Starting it is The Problem.

-A 15-minute audio that tells your ADHD brain exactly what to do first - before Outlook, before Slack, before the avoidance loop starts.
+A 15-minute audio system that gives your brain its first move — before your inbox opens, before notifications start, before the day decides for you.

-• Press play before Outlook opens.
+• Press play before your inbox opens.
 Know the one thing your brain needs to do first — before the day starts pulling you in six directions.

 • Follow a 14-day micro-step path that still works when you miss days.

-• Hit a Panic Button script when your brain stalls at 2pm instead of white-knuckling it.
+• Hit the Panic Button script when your brain stalls at 2pm instead of white-knuckling it.

 30-Day Money-Back Guarantee